core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 The following discusses a number of methods to discover application groups and CoAP groups, building on the following assumptions.

-* Application group names are encoded in the path component of Group URIs (see {{sec-groupnaming-app}}), using the path segment "gp" as designated delimiter.
+* Application group names are encoded in the path component of Group URIs (see {{sec-groupnaming-app}}).
+As exclusively intended to support examples throughout this document, the path segment "gp" is used as designated delimiter.

 * The type of an application group is encoded in the value of the CoRE Link Format attribute "rt" of a group resource.